 - create an EHC plan

-- change what’s in your child’s special educational needs statement or EHC plan
+- change the special educational needs statement or EHC plan

-You can also appeal to the tribunal if a local authority has discriminated against your child or someone else because of your child’s disability.
+You can also appeal to the tribunal if a school or local authority has discriminated against your child or someone else because of your child’s disability, eg they haven’t provided support.

 The tribunal is independent of government and will listen to both sides of the argument before making a decision.